xcart/xc5-manual/en/modules/social_login/social_login_installation.md

 The module Social Login is included in X-Cart 5 Business edition.

  To install and enable the module on your system, follow the general module installation instructions.
-See {% link "Installing modules from the Marketplace" ref_36GTeW9L %}.
+See {% link "Installing modules from the Marketplace" ref_Vn1mMUw9 %}.

 _Related pages:_

 *   {% link "Installing modules from the Marketplace" Installing-modules-from-the-Marketplace_7503967.html %}
-*   {% link "Setting up Facebook Login for your store" ref_wgPEcHZH %}
+*   {% link "Setting up Facebook Login for your store" ref_vpEKPoyM %}
-*   {% link "Setting up Google Login for your store" ref_mrAPF9GQ %}
+*   {% link "Setting up Google Login for your store" ref_LMCQeIrv %}